ibm-cloud-docs/cloud-infrastructure/p-p-migration-bare-metal.md

 {: #p-p-migration-bare-metal-post-migration}
 {: step}

-After your migration, validate or update the following items:
+After your migration, validate the target server.
+The following list is not exhaustive, but suggests some of the items to validate:

 1. Access the target server.
 2. Check partitions and volumes.